ATScriptDev/ATScript/README.md

 http://ATScript.net

-ATScript is programming language similar to JavaScript for BURST AT (Automated Transactions aka Smart Contracts)
+ATScript is programming language similar to JavaScript for BURST AT (Automated Transactions aka Smart Contracts).

+See sample/ directory to find draft of example Smart Contracts written in ATScript

+More info about Automated Contracts can be found at http://ciyam.org/at/

 As part of this Project ATScript compiler will be created.
 It will let you compile ATScript into AT Byte Code that can be used in BURST ecosystem.